Skip to Main Content

 Just like maintaining your physical health and your dental hygiene, you want to ensure your wallet stays healthy, too.

-I make it a priority to keep tabs on my budget and savings every month, but even with all that, a more in-depth mid-year checkup is needed to help me stay on top of things and re-examine long-term financial goals.
-Halfway through the year gives me enough time to pivot financially if I need to, and it’s the one thing that ensures I’m not asking, “Where did it all go?” at the end of the year.
+I make it a priority to keep tabs on my budget and savings every month, but even with all that, a more in-depth mid-year checkup helps me stay on top of things and re-examine long-term financial goals.
+Halfway through the year gives me enough time to pivot financially if I need to, and it’s the one thing that ensures I don’t ask, “Where did it all go?” at the end of the year.

-The best part about my mid-year financial checkup is that it took up no more than an hour of my time.
-If you haven’t scheduled a mid-year financial checkup with yourself yet, take the time to do so.
+My financial checkup also didn’t take up a lot of my time, roughly an hour in total.
+If you haven’t scheduled a financial checkup with yourself yet, take the time to do so.
 I promise it’ll be worth it.